 Premenstrual syndrome (PMS) includes physical and emotional changes that vary from slightly noticeable to crazy intense.
-It occurs ten days before your period and then disappears during or shortly after your bleed.
+It occurs ten days before your period and then disappears during or shortly after your bleeding.
 PMS affects up to 75 per cent of women, although only 20 per cent to 40 per cent have difficulties as a result.
-Sadly most women grow up believing that having PMS is an inevitable part of being female.
-Still, PMS is NOT normal, and the symptoms appear due to hormonal imbalances.
+Sadly most women grow up believing that having PMS is a normal part of being female.
+Still, PMS is common but NOT normal.

-In this article, we will find out the causes and solutions for PMS so you can feel good every day of the month!
+This article will find the causes and solutions for PMS so you can feel good every day of the month!

 Let’s get started!

 What is PMS?

 Premenstrual syndrome (PMS) is a collection of shitty emotional and physical symptoms; to be honest, none of these symptoms is present, of course; you already know this.
 But, unfortunately, they are pretty common.
 PMS differs from one woman to the next, but most women with periods have premenstrual symptoms ranging from mild to severe and for some women with severe symptoms, PMS is linked to reduced quality of life.

 Feeling irritable and depressed

 Difficulties concentrating AND memory lapses